krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 continue using them in our examples.
 But the real power of the presence
 calculus comes from generalizing to *presence density functions*.

+We may think of presence density functions as *domain signals* that we are interesting in observing and measuring, and the presence density functions can model a very large and general class of domain signals, so in what follows we will often refer to presence density functions as *signals* and use the two terms interchangeably.

-In our earlier example, we interpreted the presence density function (PDF) as
+In our earlier example, we interpreted the signal as
 expressing the *load* placed on an element at a boundary.
 But more generally,
-a PDF can be *any* real-valued function over time.
+a signal can be *any* real-valued function over time.

-The mass of a presence, over any given time *interval* $[t_0, t1)$ is the integral above, which is also the area under the presence density function over that interval[^3].
+The mass of a presence, over any given time *interval* $[t_0, t1)$ is the integral above, which is also the area under the signal over that interval[^3].

-[^3]: The way we've defined presence density functions and mass is directly
+[^3]: The way we've defined signals and mass is directly
 analogous to how mass is defined for matter occupying space in physics.

-    A binary PDF can be thought of as defining a one-dimensional interval over
+    A binary signal can be thought of as defining a one-dimensional interval over
     time.
 For a fixed element and boundary, this gives us an area under the
     curve in two dimensions: time vs. density.

     If we treat elements and boundaries as additional independent dimensions,
-    then the PDF defines a *volume* in three dimensions, with time as one axis.
+    then the signal defines a *volume* in three dimensions, with time as one axis.

     This interpretation—presence as a physical manifestation of density over
     time—is a powerful way to reason intuitively and computationally about duration, overlap, and accumulation in time.

-    And when we allow multiple PDFs to interact over the same time periods, we
+    And when we allow multiple signals to interact over the same time periods, we
     begin to model complex, higher-dimensional effects of presence—exactly the
     kind of generality we’ll need when we move beyond simple binary presences.

 <div style="text-align: center; margin:2em">
   <img src="../assets/pandoc/presence_definition.png" width="600px" />
   <div style="font-size: 0.9em; color: #555; margin-top: 1em; margin-bottom: 1em;">
-    Figure 2: Presence, Presence Density Function and Presence Mass
+    Figure 2: Signals, Presence,  and Presence Mass
   </div>
 </div>

-The only requirement for a function to be a presence density function is
-that it is *measurable*, and that you can interpret *presence mass*—defined as the integral of the function over a finite interval—as a meaningful *measure* of the effect of presence in your domain.
+The only requirement for a function to be a presence density function (signal) is that it is *measurable*, and that you can interpret *presence mass*—defined as the integral of the function over a finite interval—as a meaningful *measure* of the effect of presence in your domain.

 This is where measure theory enters the picture.
 It’s not essential to